Bielefeld Stadtbahn

-The Bielefeld Stadtbahn is a metre gauge light rail (i.e. Stadtbahn) network in the German city of Bielefeld, North Rhine-Westphalia, Germany.
+The Bielefeld Stadtbahn is a metre gauge light rail (Stadtbahn) network in the German city of Bielefeld, North Rhine-Westphalia, Germany.
 The system includes some segments built to rapid transit standards.
-It is operated by moBiel, a subsidiary of the Bielefeld municipal authority (Stadtwerke), and integrated in the Westfalentarif transport association.
-It served 32.77 million passengers in 2012.
+It is operated by moBiel, a subsidiary of Stadtwerke, the Bielefeld municipal authority, and integrated in the Westfalentarif transport association.
+It served 35.16 million passengers in 2025.

 History

 The old tram (Straßenbahn) network was rebuilt into a three-line Stadtbahn (light rail) network between 1978 and 1991, with the official inauguration of the Stadtbahn in 1991.
 A fourth line was built to the university area and added to the network in 2002.
 Until 31 July 2021 four more supplemental lines were operated, which are now labeled with the normal line numbers.
-At the 1st of August 2021 the tram lines 3 & 4 changed its destinations.
+On 1 August 2021, tram lines 3 & 4 changed their destinations.
 Line 3 ends at Dürkopp Tor 6, Line 4 in Stieghorst.

 Operations

 Hours of operation and frequencies

 Trains run until 1 a.m. every day, with service starting at 4:30 a.m. every weekday, at 6:00 a.m. on Saturdays, and at 8:30 a.m. on Sundays and public holidays.
 Trains run every 5–10 minutes during the day and at least every 15 minutes late night and Sundays.
 On weekend nights, there is an hourly service, so there is a proposal for 24-hour service.